Breaking Changes to Database Engine Features in SQL Server 2016

 sys.fn_virtualfilestatshas expanded from an int to a bigint data type.

 Under database compatibility level 130, implicit conversions from datetime to datetime2 data types show improved accuracy by accounting for the fractional milliseconds, resulting in different converted values.
 Use explicit casting to datetime2 datatype whenever a mixed comparison scenario between datetime and datetime2 datatypes exists.
 For more information, see this Microsoft Support Article.

 For information about breaking changes in SQL Server 2014 (12.x), and in some earlier versions, see Breaking Changes to Database Engine Features in SQL Server 2014.

 Archived Documentation for Very Old Versions of SQL Server

 We accumulate and retain documentation for very old versions of Microsoft SQL Server in sets of archived webpages.
 The archived webpages are not processed by search engines, such as Bing.com and Google.com.
 Yet you can see these archives at our Docs previous-versions/sql/ address:

-As of November 2018, these archives include the documentation for at least the following:
+These archives include the documentation for at least the following older versions:

 - SQL Server 2012